FERS 0.1.0

 )

-Exports a finalized continuous-wave IQ buffer to an HDF5 file.
+Exports a finalized streaming IQ buffer to an HDF5 file.

 Creates an HDF5 file, splits the complex buffer into real (I) and imaginary (Q) components, writes them as separate datasets, and adds relevant simulation parameters (sample rate, start time, etc.) as file attributes.